The Best Songs Ever: the Greatest Songs of All Time

 by Pete Townsend; performed by The Who

 that makes you yearn to the sky ...

-all-out rock anthem, belted out to near perfection by Roger Daltry.
+all-out rock anthem, belted out to rock god perfection by Roger Daltrey.
 The song was

 covered by Pearl Jam and furnished the title of the movie "Reign O'er Me."
 For

 the definitive cover, check out Bettye LaVette's version on YouTube.
 Still, I

 imagine that the young, brash Roger Daltrey owns this one for all time.
 Other